HTML structure

 radio/checkbox

-For radio buttons or checkboxes, we are permitted to not follow exactly the same structure, for example having the button before the label, or having radio buttons displayed horizontally.
+In the case of radio buttons or checkboxes, we may not use the same structure, for example to have the button before the label, or to have radio buttons displayed horizontally.

 Each (radio + label) entry may therefore be framed within a .choix block: